-Boca Bearings presents the May 2012 Innovation Contest winner!
+Boca Bearings presents the February 2012 Innovation Contest winner!

 Boca Bearings remembers one of 2012’s Innovation Contest entries!

+Though ambitious, Xenith is only one of the many exciting entries in 2012’s Innovation Contest.
 Be sure to check out this year’s Innovation Contest at: http://www.bocabearings.com/innovation-contest/

 Boca Bearings presents one this year’s Innovation Contest entries!